MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ### -EnableDedupe
 This parameter is available only in the cloud-based service.

-The EnableDedupe parameter eliminates duplication of messages when you export compliance search results.
+The EnableDedupe parameter eliminates duplication of messages when you export content search results.
 Valid values are:

 - $true: Export a single copy of a message if the same message exists in multiple folders or mailboxes.